quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part76_8.4_ODE_Algorit.md

 Background context: The task is to verify that nonharmonic oscillators are nonisochronous, meaning vibrations with different amplitudes have different periods.
 This can be observed by examining the period of oscillation for various initial amplitudes.
 :p Verify that nonharmonic oscillators are nonisochronous.
 ??x
-This means showing that the period \(T\) of oscillation depends on the amplitude \(A\).
+This means showing that the period $T $ of oscillation depends on the amplitude$A$.
 For a given potential, if different initial amplitudes result in different periods, then the oscillator is nonisochronous.
 This can be demonstrated by plotting the position versus time for various initial amplitudes as shown in Figure 8.7.
 ```java
 // Pseudocode to simulate oscillations and plot period vs amplitude
 public class OscillationSimulation {